HL7/fhir-medmorph/input/pagecontent/background.md

 {::options parse_block_html="true" /}

+**NOTE to Reviewers:**

+Although the US PH Library does not exist, it is being shown here as the direction that we will be taking under the guidance of the Public Health WG.
+The US PH Library will harmonize similar profiles from multiple IGs being produced under the sponsorship Public Health WG.
+This will ensure consistency across implementation guides, reduce profile proliferation and provide a starting point for future content implementation guides.

+#### Relationship between MedMorph IG and US Core FHIR IG

+As shown in the above Figure, the MedMorph Reference Architecture IG is built on other basic FHIR capabilities and the US Core IG.
+From the US Core IG, MedMorph will use profiles as required for each use case.
+In addition to the profiles, For all public health reporting use cases being considered for MedMorph, the patient level FHIR APIs specified in US Core will be leveraged extensively by MedMorph and other content implementation guides.

+#### Relationship between MedMorph IG and FHIR Bulk Data Access

+For research use cases, specifically where data about multiple patients need to be retrieved, MedMorph will use FHIR Bulk Data Access specified in the BulkDataAccess IG.
+MedMorph IG will also leverage Backend Services Authorization protocols specifed in the BulkDataAccess IG to secure system to system communication transactions.

+#### Relationship between MedMorph IG and Content Implementation Guides

-As shown in the above Figure, the MedMorph Reference Architecture IG is built on other foundational IGs such as US Core and Bulk Data IG which provide APIs for patient level data access and population level data access respectively.
-The MedMorph IG is used in turn by specific use cases.
-For example the Hepatitis C Virus IG would specify the profiles, search parameters and operations for use case specific requirements but would reuse the MedMorph IG to trigger events, submit data, process knowledge artifacts etc.
+The MedMorph IG is an architecture IG and does not prescribe content specific to any use case.
+Rather it specifies the  the workflow processing, trigger mechanisms using PlanDefinition, ActivityDefinition, ValueSets etc, and  APIs for message routing using Bundle, MessageHeader etc. The Content Implementation Guide such as Health Care Survey IG would specify the profiles, search parameters and operations for use case specific requirements but would reuse the MedMorph IG to trigger events, submit data, process knowledge artifacts and manage workflows etc.

 ### Guiding Principles